hpc-carpentry/old-hpc-workflows/_episodes/09-cluster.md

 > they are running on `$PATH`.
 For some schedulers (SLURM), no modifications
 > are necessary - variables are passed to the jobs by default.
 You just need to
 > load all the required environment modules prior to running Snakemake.
 {:.callout}

+> ## Dealing with Busy Systems
+>
+> When some clusters are busy, there may be a delay between when a job completes
+> and when the output file appears on the file system being monitored by
+> Snakemake.
+If this delay is too long, Snakemake will decide that the rule has
+> failed.
+If this appears to be happening, you can instruct Snakemake to wait
+> longer with the `--latency-wait` argument:
+>
+> ~~~
+> snakemake --latency-wait 60 --jobs 100 --cluster-config cluster.yaml --cluster "sbatch --mem={cluster.mem} --time {cluster.time} --cpus-per-task {threads}"
+> ~~~
+> {:.language-bash}
+>
+> The value is a wait time in seconds.
+{:.callout}

 > ## Submitting a workflow with nohup